-- Business Adaptive affordance area is enormous task.
+Adaptive affordance area is enormous task.
 Need whole school approach to teaching.
-All staff need to know how to incorporate these skills. - Science Make the model more widely available and hands on workshop on how to change uses of the technology in curriculum to move beyond functional use of technology. - Education A disciplinary context was advocated for relevance and resonance with educators and students and there was a clear call for discipline-specific examples of applying the model.
+All staff need to know how to incorporate these skills.

+Make the model more widely available and hands on workshop on how to change uses of the technology in curriculum to move beyond functional use of technology.

+More professional development for staff to have confidence to deliver.

+A disciplinary context was advocated for relevance and resonance with educators and students and there was a clear call for discipline-specific examples of applying the model.
 This proved to be a common theme in the workshop discussions and responses.

-Practical example of each i.e. functional, perceptual and adaptive in different disciplines and how assessment is applied. - Communication The project team had anticipated such a call and has developed Design, Journalism, Music Industry and Engineering examples during the project and showcased in the project website resources.
+Practical example of each i.e. functional, perceptual and adaptive in different disciplines and how assessment is applied.

+The project team had anticipated such a call and has developed Design, Journalism, Music Industry and Engineering examples during the project and showcased in the project website resources.
 The samples include Digital Capabilities Descriptors and documentation of planning, learning activity/assessment ideas, and teacher reflections from pilot interventions undertaken with students, when elements of the Descriptors were aligned with actual curriculum in action.
 We believe that these samples of disciplinary contextualisation will provide a starting point for colleagues to debate, adopt or adapt in their own teaching practice.
 Further work will be needed to build on the pilots.

-There were renewed calls for closer connections and collaboration with industry.
+There were renewed calls for closer connections and collaboration between education and industry.
 There was also encouragement for engagement with institutional decision-makers and secondary school digital initiatives, to help 'connect the dots'.

+For specific disciplines, show where digital work practices are in the curriculum e.g. count the number of WIL projects as a baseline.
+How many WIL projects relate to the digital future?

+Find a way to collaborate among academics, students and industry participants that goes beyond current practices.
+In other words: reward new, daring projects.

+More collaboration between universities and industry i.e. learn about their needs; develop units on data e.g. Design and Big Data

+What's happening in primary and high schools?
+This is where students first learn their digital skills.
+Get industry to articulate what they want for their disciplines and to put up projects that students can take on.

+- Health

+Educate the universities and the decision makers that 'technology' and Digital Technologies in many fields are not just limited to computers but also include production/industrial aspects.

+CONCLUSION AND RECOMMENDATIONS

+Industry had told us about the key digital capabilities needed in relation to data analysis / sense making / customer experience / engagement; and machine learning / artificial intelligence (AI).
+Most workshop participants responded that they were aware of these trends.
+There were examples of early adopters, but it appeared that not all participants are addressing the trends in their teaching practice.
+Ideas for addressing the trends included industry projects based on speculative scenarios.

-In summary, There was mainly positive support for the learning model, which integrates affordance theory and developmental learning.
+In response to the learning model, which integrates affordance theory and developmental learning, there was mainly positive support from Workshop participants across disciplines, such as:

 I think that this is a very clear and accessible model.
-It certainly gives you a new lens for looking at technology in classroom and allows you to move beyond simply the functional level of technology. - Education Useful in qualifying expectations of students and for students.
+It certainly gives you a new lens for looking at technology in classroom and allows you to move beyond simply the functional level of technology.

+Useful in qualifying expectations of students and for students.

+- Engineering

-- Engineering The affordances framework and the way it was presented was rather interesting.
-Using technology for data interpretation re usability of spaces, frequency etc in design - the model can be used to successfully integrate different levels of information and interpret in innovate ways in design. - Creative Arts Useful framework to check elements are in learning design.
+The affordances framework and the way it was presented was rather interesting.
+Using technology for data interpretation re usability of spaces, frequency etc in design - the model can be used to successfully integrate different levels of information and interpret in innovate ways in design.

+Useful framework to check elements are in learning design.